fl101/awardfares-blog/_posts/2019-08-08-ultimate-guide-to-award-release-dates.md

 Notes:

+\* Applies to other Star Alliance airlines.
+Members of Miles & More can book up to 180 days in advance

-\* SAS releases 2 Plus awards within Europe at 330 days, and 4+ at 300 days.
+\*\* SAS releases 2 Plus awards within Europe at 330 days, and 4+ at 300 days.

 <script>
 (function () {